Bio-oil

 bio-oil carbon credit

-Every ton of GCS bio-oil is equivalent to roughly 2 tons of CO2.
-That oil can be injected and stored deep underground in salt caverns and disposal wells where the carbon becomes permanently sequestered.
-Effectively putting oil back in the ground
+Every ton of GCS bio-oil is equivalent to approximately 2 tons of CO2 extracted from the air via photosynthesis.
+That oil can be injected and stored deep underground in salt caverns and disposal wells where the carbon becomes permanently sequestered…effectively putting it back in the ground.

 Earth made safe®